CodingWithAnxiety/Roses-Hairs/README.md

 Anything here with a .placeholder file currently does NOT have it's current contents mirrored to it; this is temporary (becaue I'm lazy)

+## Comissions
+While you can request hairs in the [issues tab](https://github.com/CodingWithAnxiety/Lovebecile-Hairs/issues), any textures made here will be made publicaly available. **Comissions are completely private, and can be designed for specific hair models!** Please message me on discord (`lovebecile`) if you are interested in a commission, or make a request in the issues tab with the COMISSIONS tag.
+> [!NOTE]
+> Any comissions made in the issues tab are public.

 ## License
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].